aaronsherwood/introduction_interactive_media/lectureNotes.md

 	does it evolve with practice?
 - Does experiential perspective helps in creating visionary designs or does it fades your vision?

+#### Discussion of *Design Meets Disability*

+- Considering only modern day technology like your phones, can you identify any "features" that are implemented to help people with certain disabilities
+- Why did glasses become a matter of fashion and prostatic limbs are still conservative in design, when both of them are disability aids?
+- How can we make sure that this narrative navigates towards more inclusive and keep the 'design in design' for disabilities?
+- How can the language we use to address disability-wear affect our approach towards such designs?
+E.g. eyewear vs hearing aids?
+- In the case of glasses, the author mentions “what others see is more important than what you see yourself” - do you guys agree?

-## Week 12
+## Week 12 & a half (Legislative day on Sunday)
-### Week 12.1 - 11/27 - Motors, soldering, fabrication
+### Motors, soldering, fabrication

 #### Plan for today:
+- Fabrication and Construction Techniques
-- Discussion
+- Soldering
 - Motors
-- Soldering
-- Fabrication and Construction Techniques

-#### Discussion of *Design Meets Disability*

-1. Considering only modern day technology like your phones, can you identify any "features" that are implemented to help people with certain disabilities
-1. Why did glasses become a matter of fashion and prostatic limbs are still conservative in design, when both of them are disability aids?
-1. How can we make sure that this narrative navigates towards more inclusive and keep the 'design in design' for disabilities?
-1. How can the language we use to address disability-wear affect our approach towards such designs?
-E.g. eyewear vs hearing aids?
-1. In the case of glasses, the author mentions “what others see is more important than what you see yourself” - do you guys agree?

 #### Motors